mycoro/mycoro/README.md

 - 👋 Hi, I’m Mayra Coronilla
-- 👀 I’m interested in video game-related projects, software engineering
+- 👀 I’m interested in tech developmnet and innovation projects
-- 🌱 I’m currently learning programming language concepts, computer organization, Linear Algebra, Calculus 2 in my TCU courses and Web Development with CodePath
+- 🌱 I’m currently a 3rd year Computer Science student attending TCU who is actively looking for internships
 - 💞️ I’m looking to collaborate on anything that I will be able to learn from and to build my portfolio!
-- 📫 How to reach me: by email: mayracoronilla9@gmail.com
+- 📫 How to reach me: by email: mayracoronilla9@gmail.com or my edu email, m.l.coronilla@tcu.edu

 <!---
 mycoro/mycoro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.